-On Line 40, write the amount of business income from all sources.
+On Line 40, enter the amount of business income from all sources.

-On Line 41, write the amount of business income from:
+On Line 41, enter the amount of business income from:

 - receipts attributable to transactions executed on a physical trading floor located in Illinois; - receipts attributable to all other matching, execution, or clearing transactions.
-This includes, without limitation, receipts from the provision of matching, execution, or clearing services to another entity.
-Multiply this amount by: - 63.77 percent (.6377) for tax years ending on or after December 31, 2012, but before December 31, 2013; - 27.54 percent (.2754) for tax years ending on or after December 31, 2013; and - all other receipts for sales in Illinois.
+This includes, without limitation, receipts from the provision of matching, execution, or clearing services to another entity. - Multiply this amount by 27.54 percent (.2754) for tax years ending on or after December 31, 2013; and - all other receipts for sales in Illinois.

-Divide Line 41 by Line 40 and write the result, rounded to six decimal places, on Line 42.
+Divide Line 41 by Line 40 and enter the result, rounded to six decimal places, on Line 42.
 Complete Lines 43 through 46 as indicated in Specific Instructions for Step 6, Figure your income allocable to Illinois.

-Note → For any tax year, the Illinois apportionment percentage computed using this formula may never be less than the Illinois apportionment percentage computed for the first full tax year ending on or after December 31, 2013, for which the taxpayer used this formula.
+For any tax year, the Illinois apportionment percentage computed using this formula may never be less than the Illinois apportionment percentage computed for the first full tax year ending on or after December 31, 2013, for which the taxpayer used this formula.